Skip to content

 Compute the expected portfolio return using the specified return estimator.

 expected_return computes the expected return for a portfolio given its weights, a prior result, and optional transaction fees.
-Supports arithmetic, Kelly, and JuMP-based return estimators.
-For Kelly returns, computes the mean log-growth rate.
+Supports arithmetic, logarithmic, and JuMP-based return estimators.
+For logarithmic returns, computes the mean log-growth rate.
 For JuMP-based estimators, returns a vector of expected returns for each portfolio.

 Arguments